Sierra Leone floods kill four, government tells people to stay home

-Amid warnings the heavy rains would last for at six days, President Ernest Bai Koroma held emergency talks with his defense and security chiefs.
+Amid warnings the heavy rains would last for at six days, President Ernest Bai Koroma held emergency talks with his defence and security chiefs.

 The government deployed soldiers and police to rescue people left homeless by the flooding.
 Authorities urged all non-essential workers to stay home on Thursday.